 What is a Cookie?

 ‘Cookies’ are small text files that websites may place on your computer, mobile device or tablet.
-They’re used to remember what you have done on a website in order to improve your browsing experience, to help remember log-ins, or to provide advertising while visiting a particular site.
+We use ‘cookies’ and similar technological capabilities, including web beacons (collectively, “Cookies”) to remember what you have done on one of our websites (“Sites” or “Site”) in order to improve your browsing experience, to help remember log-ins, or to provide advertising while visiting a Site.

 What is a Web Beacon?

 Web beacons are images embedded in a web page.
 We use web beacons to see which of our email messages are opened or forwarded so we can better understand what types of email messages our customers are interested in and how we can improve our communication with our customers.

 You can decide whether to accept or reject Cookies from us – it’s your choice.

 We use different types of Cookies for different functions.

 Some Cookies allow you to stay logged in while you browse our Site.
 If you didn’t have a Cookie for this purpose, you would need to log in every time you loaded a different page from our Site.
 We think this would be a very annoying experience.

 Cookies help us identify which of our articles, discussions, videos or documents are the most popular and what type of journey a visitor has through our Sites.
 After all, we don’t want to spend a lot of time publishing things no one is interested in.